Always on

 Welldressing in Youlgrave relies solely on an army of volunteers from the village and afar, and upon the generous donations of visitors during the week.
 Over the last two years, some of the ageing boards have required significant renovation much of which has been undertaken with the generous support of the workshops of DSF at Friden.
 This has helped preserved Welldressing fund for donations local causes and locally supported charities.

-“We are very happy to have been able donate £2000 to local causes this year - £1000 to Pommie Pilgrimage (supporting a campaign to instal toilets and a kitchen facility in All Saints Church) and £1000 to Youlgrave Youth and Community Hall”, said Ian Knight, secretary of the Youlgrave Welldressing Association.
-“It takes a huge amount of effort and finance to keep public buildings suitable and accessible for their users and visitors, these donations will help support the local groups who rely on these facilities.”
+Ian Knight, secretary of the Youlgrave Welldressing Association.
+“It takes a huge amount of effort and finance to keep public buildings suitable and accessible for their users and visitors, any donations we make will help support the local groups who rely on these facilities.”